Dr Mark Welch

 Diegogattaite is a new mineral species with potential applications in ion- and gas-exchange and catalysis.

-Diegogattaite is a nanoporous copper sheet silicate closely related to synthetic nanoporous copper silicates used in ion- and gas-exchange and catalysis.
+It is a nanoporous copper sheet silicate, closely related to the synthetic nanoporous copper silicates currently used in these processes.

 Chemical formula: Na2CaCu2Si8O20·H2O